cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

      presented to the application (not necessarily in the platform number format, if that doesn't support those values).

-1. If big numbers (tags 2 and 3) are supported, type 0 and type 1 integers MUST be accepted where a tag 2 or 3 would be accepted.
+5. If big numbers (tags 2 and 3) are supported, type 0 and type 1 integers MUST be accepted where a tag 2 or 3 would be accepted.
 Leading zero bytes in the tag content of a tag 2 or 3 MUST be ignored.

-## Basic Serialization  {#bs}
+## `definite-length-only` {#bs}

-Basic Serialization further restricts Preferred Serialization by not using indefinite length encoding.
+The encoding constraint `definite-length-only` excludes the use of indefinite length encoding, both for (binary/text) strings and for arrays and maps.
-A CBOR encoder can choose to employ Basic Serialization in order to reduce the variability that needs to be handled by decoders, potentially maximizing interoperability with partial (e.g., constrained) CBOR decoder implementations.
+A CBOR encoder can choose to employ this encoding constraint in order to reduce the variability that needs to be handled by decoders, potentially maximizing interoperability with partial (e.g., constrained) CBOR decoder implementations.

-### Basic Serialization Encoders {#bse}

-The Basic Serialization Encoder requirements are identical to the Preferred Serialization Encoder requirements, with the following additions:

-1. If maps or arrays are emitted, they MUST use definite-length encoding (never indefinite-length).

-1. If text or byte strings are emitted, they MUST use definite-length encoding (never indefinite-length).

-### Decoders and Basic Serialization {#bsd}

-There are no special requirements that CBOR decoders need to meet to be what could be called a "Basic Serialization Decoder".

-Partial decoder implementations that want to accept at least Basic Serialization need to pay attention to the requirements for partial decoder implementations that accept Preferred Serialization, with the following relaxations from the items {{<arraymap-indef}} and {{<string-indef}} of {{psd}}:

-1. If arrays or maps are supported, definite-length arrays or maps MUST be accepted.

-1. If text or byte strings are supported, definite-length text or byte strings MUST be accepted.
+A popular partial implementation of a CBOR decoder would be to not support indefinite length encoding, requiring the encoder to implement `definite-length-only` encoding.

+{:aside}
+>
+Some encoders turn to indefinite length encoding for arrays and maps with 256 or more elements/entries, to use the slightly smaller serialization size indefinite length encoding offers for these cases.
+Since leaving out support for indefinite length encoding is a common form of partial implementation, this may reduce interoperability.
+(Indefinite length encoding may also be used conditionally to avoid having to compute the total size ahead of time if the platform uses some form of chunking.)
+As CDE requires `definite-length-only`, such behavior needs to be turned off for CDE.

 ## CDE

 ### CDE Encoders

-1. CDE encoders MUST only emit CBOR that fulfills the basic serialization rules ({{bse}}).
+1. CDE encoders MUST only emit CBOR that fulfills the encoding constraints `preferred-serialization` and `definite-length-only`.

-1. CDE encoders MUST sort maps by the CBOR representation of the map key.
+2. CDE encoders MUST only emit CBOR that fulfills the encoding constraints `lexicographic-map-sorting`, i.e., sort maps by the CBOR representation of the map key.
    The sorting is byte-wise lexicographic order of the encoded map key data items.

-1. CDE encoders MUST generate CBOR that fulfills basic validity ({{Section 5.3.1 of RFC8949@-cbor}}).
+3. CDE encoders MUST generate CBOR that fulfills basic validity ({{Section 5.3.1 of RFC8949@-cbor}}).
 Note that this includes not emitting duplicate keys in a major type 5 map as well as emitting only valid UTF-8 in major type 3 text strings.